 There are also some natural ways to help boost your progesterone levels as well.
 Vitamin B, turmeric, magnesium, dark leafy greens, and animal proteins are all linked to higher progesterone levels.

 If you are already pregnant and have low progesterone levels, there is a high, known risk of miscarriage.
-However, some women have had repeated success in multiple pregnancies with taking supplements and medications.
+However, some women have had repeated success in multiple pregnancies by taking supplements and medications.
 Under the care of your doctor, look into having your progesterone levels tested to see if your body is healthy enough to get pregnant or if your levels will impact your current pregnancy.